Transforming home buying through design thinking

 The more we learn about the impact our purchasing decisions have on how financial institutions perceive us, the better.
 When you really start to think about it, you realise how with Open Banking, banks and other providers could be working harder for us.
 Imagine if they started recommending ways to save money and get to that deposit quicker.
 If the average spend on energy per household for people in similar houses is known and I am spending over the odds, then let me know, help me switch!
 The sooner I have my deposit the sooner I can buy my dream home and the more loyal a customer I become, a win-win all round I say.

+Whew!
+All that and we didn’t even touch on the stresses of moving home once you have found the right one.
+With everything to consider from properly packing your valuables, to ensuring the move is not too traumatic for your pup, that is a whole other article in itself.
 If you are working in this space or just fancy a chat about your frustrating house buying journey, please get in touch!
 Furthermore runs various research and experimentation programmes to solve all kinds of business challenges.

 This little insight was brought to you by Steve Johnson, Managing Partner here at Furthermore.